torch/argcheck/README.md

 #### Overloading

-It is possible to overload previous created argchecks manually.
+It is possible to overload previous created `argcheck`s manually.
 E.g., in our example, if we want `addfive()` to handle the case of a number or string argument, one could leverage the `quiet` global option and do the following:
 ```lua